nbacc12/student_depression_model/README.md

 ## Executive Summary

-This data analystics project, completed in a team of 4, focuses on developing a machine learning model that predicts which students are at risk of experiencing depression.
+This data analytics project, completed in a team of 4, focuses on developing a machine learning model that predicts which students are at risk of experiencing depression.

 Using a student depression dataset sourced from kaggle.com, the team built and validated a **logistic regression model**.
 This model was chosen because it's highly effective in scenarios where the outcome is binary.
 In this case, a student being ***depressed or not depressed*** would be the possible outcomes.